revsys/django-test-plus/README.md

 ### assertGoodView(url\_name, \*args, \*\*kwargs)

-This method does a few of things for you, it:
+This method does a few things for you.
+It:

 > -   Retrieves the name URL
 > -   Ensures the view does not generate more than 50 queries
 > -   Ensures the response has status code 200
 > -   Returns the response

-Often a wide sweeping test like this is better than no test at all.
+Often a wide-sweeping test like this is better than no test at all.
 You can use it like this:

     def test_better_than_nothing(self):
         response = self.assertGoodView('my-url-name')